Home > Patients & Visitors > Health Library > Intraocular (Uveal) Melanoma Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 In view of these susceptibility factors, numerous observational studies have attempted to explore the relationship between sunlight exposure and risk of uveal melanoma.
 To date, these studies have found only weak associations or yielded contradictory results.
 Similarly, there is no consistent evidence that occupational exposure to UV light or other agents is a risk factor for uveal melanoma.[3,5]

 Uveal melanomas can arise in the anterior (iris) or the posterior (ciliary body or choroid) uveal tract.
-Iris melanomas have the best prognosis, whereas melanomas of the ciliary body have the least favorable prognosis.
 Most uveal tract melanomas originate in the choroid.
 The ciliary body is less commonly a site of origin, and the iris is the least common.
 The comparatively low incidence of iris melanomas has been attributed to the characteristic features of these tumors; i.e., they tend to be small, slow growing, and relatively dormant in comparison with their posterior counterparts.
 Iris melanomas rarely metastasize.
 Melanomas of the posterior uveal tract generally have a more malignant, histologic appearance; are detected later; and metastasize more frequently than iris melanomas.
 The typical choroidal melanoma is a brown, elevated, dome-shaped subretinal mass.
 The degree of pigmentation ranges from dark brown to totally amelanotic.

 Most uveal melanomas are initially completely asymptomatic.
 As the tumor enlarges, it may cause distortion of the pupil (iris melanoma), blurred vision (ciliary body melanoma), or markedly decreased visual acuity caused by secondary retinal detachment (choroidal melanoma).
 Serous detachment of the retina may occur.
 If extensive detachment occurs, secondary angle-closure glaucoma occasionally develops.
 Clinically, several lesions simulate uveal melanoma, including metastatic carcinoma, posterior scleritis, and benign tumors, such as nevi and hemangiomas.Anatomy of the eye.